-Vascular lasers, such as pulsed dye lasers or long pulse Nd:YAG, and light-based devices, such as Intense Pulsed Light (IPL) or Broad Band Light (BBL), emit energy that is specifically absorbed by tiny, visible blood vessels just below the surface of the skin.
+Vascular lasers, including pulsed dye lasers and potassium titanyl phosphate lasers and light-based devices including Intense Pulsed Light (IPL), emit energy that is specifically absorbed by tiny, visible blood vessels just below the surface of the skin.
 This energy is then converted into heat that causes these small vessels to seal and be naturally removed.

 Laser energy feels like an elastic band snapping against the skin.
 Most people tolerate treatment well.
 Redness, heat and swelling of the skin are common in the first few days.
 Blistering and scarring are rare.

 Treatments with light-based devices also feel like an elastic band snapping against the skin.
-With IPL or BBL, there are minimal side effects such as temporary, mild skin reddening.
+With IPL, common side effects include temporary skin reddening.